-Saints Eusebius and Eymard « Catholic Insight
+Saints Eusebius of Vercelli and Peter Julian Eymard « Catholic Insight

-The Church commemorates two pastors today, separated by a millennium and a half: The fourth-century Eusebius of Vercelli (+371), the first bishop we know of in northern Italy, who has gone down in history as one of the great foes of the insidious heresy of Arianism, that Christ was not truly God, suffered much for the truth – painful and lonely exiles, at one point even being dragged through the streets, for his resistance to the Emperor’s own support for the heresy.
+The Church commemorates two pastors today, separated by a millennium and a half: The fourth-century Eusebius of Vercelli (+371), the first bishop we know of in northern Italy, who has gone down in history as one of the great foes of the insidious heresy of Arianism, which taught that Christ was not truly God.
+Eusebius – whose name means good piety – suffered much for the truth: painful and lonely exiles, at one point even being dragged through the streets, for his resistance to the Emperor’s own support for the heresy.
 After all, if Christ be not the Almighty – our very Lord and God – then Caesar has no earthly rivals, and he becomes the mediator between God and men.
 Arianism would have meant not just the death of the Church, but of society, ensuring an unending tyrannical reign of plenipotentiary dictators, as we have seen in so many atheistic regimes.
-Hence, Eusebius became one of the great supporters of Saint Athanasius and the orthodox teaching of the Nicene Council (325), that Christ truly was homo-ousios, con-substantial, of the same substance and essence as the Father – God from God, Light from Light, true God from true God.
+Hence, Eusebius became one of the great supporters of Saint Athanasius and the orthodox teaching of the Council of Nicaea (325), that Christ truly was homo-ousios, con-substantial, of the same substance and essence as the Father – God from God, Light from Light, true God from true God.

 Eusebius was also the first to combine the monastic and priestly life, forming a community of clerics in the pursuit of holiness, and to better regulate their pastoral ministry.
 He also set up Marian shrines in the countryside, to aid in the devotion of wayfarers, and the conversion of the pagans – literally, those who live in rural areas.